Longform digital journalism is on the rise. Here's why

 Get started.

-Other media companies — NBC, the BBC, Stuff, Sky News, Nature, Prodavinci, El Periodico, the NZ Herald, and more — are all producing stunning longform articles, narrative journalism, watchdog journalism, comics journalism, and digital features.
+Other media companies — NBC, BBC, Stuff, Sky News, Prodavinci, El Periodico, the NZ Herald, and more — are all producing stunning longform articles, narrative journalism, watchdog journalism, comics journalism, and digital features.

 What is longform journalism?